guesswho1234/Rex/README.md

 ## Use

 By default, use "rex" as both user and password to authenticate.

+It is recommended to use Rex in Firefox.

 ### Standard Workflow